p-chung/kintensity/manuscript/manuscript.md

 where $w_x$ is the proportion of the female population aged $x$.

 The following is a plot of KDR for our selected countries over the period 1990--2010 (Figure 4).
-For Kenya and the United States, the KDR has decreased over time as fertility has declined.
-In Nigeria, while fertility has declined, mortality has also declined, which has led to an increase in the KDR.
-In Japan, where both fertility and mortality are very low, the KDR has remained relatively constant.
+For Kenya and Peru, the KDR has decreased over time as both fertility and mortality has declined.
+In Nigeria, while fertility has also declined, it has declined much more slowly, which coupled with persistently high mortality rates, has led to an increase in the KDR.
+In Japan, declining mortality rates couples with historically low fertility rates has lead to lower KDR, while in the United States the KDR has remained relatively constant.

 ![Fig. 4 Kin dependency ratios, 1990--2010.](figs/kdr_ts.png){width=700px}